lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session07_see.md

 ## Running a Base Case

-1. Login to your world and start a new run in the Aggregate module, with the team data file you’d like to use.
+1. Login to your team world at mtl.how/sim.

+2. You can *Join Current Session* or *Start a New Session* in any module.

-2. Orient yourself to the main page: Team Name; selected module; selected data file; a new system diagram, with multiple Services available to select in the Experiment Timeline box; all settings in the Experiments tile at Base Case or default values.
+2. Orient yourself to the main page: Team Name; selected module; selected data file.
+All settings in the Experiments tile are at Base Case or default values.

 ![](https://github.com/lzim/teampsd/blob/master/resources/gifs/session7_insession_exercise_gif1.gif)